mootools/mootools-core/Docs/Types/Object.md

 ### Syntax:

-	var filteredHash = Object.filter(object, fn[, bind]);
+	var filteredObject = Object.filter(object, fn[, bind]);

 ### Arguments:

 1. object - (*object*) The object.
-2. fn   - (*function*) The function to test each element of the Hash.
-This function is passed the value and its key in the Hash.
+2. fn   - (*function*) The function to test each element of the Object.
+This function is passed the value and its key in the Object.
 3. bind - (*object*, optional) The object to use as 'this' in the function.
 For more information see [Function:bind][].

 #### Argument: fn

 ##### Syntax:

-	fn(value, key, hash)
+	fn(value, key, object)

 ##### Arguments: